Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Giantess Geyser

-Giantess Geyser is the star of Geyser Hill.
+Giantess Geyser is the star of the Geyser Hill area.
 When active, it influences the behavior of many other hydrothermal features in the area.
 This, however, happens rarely and you might need to prolong your visit to the Upper Geyser Basin for months to witness this show.
-To make things worse, this unpredictable geyser has long dormant periods.
-When erupted, though, it shoots out blasting jets of water to heights between 150 and 200 feet.

 Beehive Geyser